marcelohdez/bedroom/README.md

 version is stated under the release you are trying to run.
 Ex: For Bedroom 3 Java 16+ is required.

 ### _How to set up_
-After downloading the .jar file from the releases section, you can simply double click to open like other applications.
+Download the .jar file from the Releases section, and double click it like any other application.

-It is recommended to make a start script for Bedroom to reduce its memory usage if you are into that stuff.
+**A start script** could be used to reduce Bedroom's memory usage if you are into that stuff.
 For Windows, a .bat file can be made in Bedroom's location with the text ```start javaw -jar -Xmx32M filename.jar``` (replacing _filename_ with the name of the jar you are trying to run) and then making a shortcut to it wherever you like.
 If you want to keep the command prompt opened for errors, etc. change javaw to java. "-Xmx32M" is the maximum amount of memory